 A. Yes.
 Western Digital is always looking for ways to eliminate or reduce pollution or waste generated by our operations.
 We maintain a quality, environmental, health and safety policy and we have established procedures to promote sustainability and reduce the release of pollutants from our operations.

 Q. Does Western Digital have programs or procedures to reduce the use of energy, water and other natural resources in its operations?

 A. Yes.
 Western Digital maintains a quality, environmental, health and safety policy and we regularly review our operations and processes to identify opportunities to improve our resource use and enhance the quality of the environment.

 Q. Does Western Digital use hazardous materials in its manufacturing process?

 A. Yes.
 Western Digital utilizes a variety of hazardous materials in its manufacturing operations.
 Classifications of hazardous materials include flammables, combustibles, corrosives and toxic gases.

 Q. How does Western Digital store chemicals at its facilities?

 A. Yes.
 Western Digital generates various types and quantities of hazardous wastes.
-All wastes are disposed of in compliance with applicable law, and we regularly audit our hazardous waste haulers and their facilities.
+Hazardous waste is disposed of in compliance with applicable law, and we regularly audit our hazardous waste haulers and their facilities.

-Q. Does Western Digital have a program or procedures for management of hazardous waste?
+Q. Does Western Digital have a program or procedures for the management of hazardous waste?